ellson/MOTHBALLED-g/README.md

    1. to describe sets of objects to attach attributes to.
 	- g retains this capability through sets of objects and through patterns

-   2. To describe a set of node endpoint to an edge.
+   2. to describe a set of node endpoint to an edge.
 	- g retains this capabiliy with sets of objects

-   3. To describe clusters
+   3. to describe clusters
 	- g hopes to replace the concept of clusters with the use of containment.
         -- any NODE in g can have a contained graph
-	    -- any EDGE in g can have a contained graph
-              (DOT has no similar concept).
+	-- any EDGE in g can have a contained graph (DOT has no similar concept).

 3. Rethink of Meta objects:  "node" and "edge" in DOT.
-  - g offers sets to attrubutes that are common to the set members.
+  - g offers sets of node or edges to provide attrubutes that are common to the set.
-  - g offers patterns to specify meta-object and class-like objects
+  - g offers patterns to set common attributes in class-like sets of objects

 4. Support "netlists"  - DOT supports edges only with two ends.
   - g offers EDGEs with: one, two, three or more ends (LEGs).